GuildWorks/titech-2023/docs/TheAdvanced/Advanced-en.md

 ---
 # That's all!
-# Thanks for your help!
+# Thanks for your time!